Customer experience and satisfaction are key to the growth of any business.

 Fail to do that, and customers walk away unsatisfied.
 That could cost you business big time.

 Recent research supports Patel’s formula.
 Walker Consulting, for example, predicts that customer experience will be the key differentiator between businesses by 2020.
-What’s more, 67% of customers say they’ll pay more for a great experience, according to Salesforce.
+What’s more, customer service research shows 67% of customers say they’ll pay more for a great experience.

 The first step in measuring Help Desk performance is setting key performance Indicators (KPI) on customer experience.
 They tell you how effectively a department or a company is achieving a key business target or objective.
 These can be anything from the speed or service to time in support queue—anything that affects the customer.
 So if you don’t have KPIs for your Help Desk, you need to set them now.